amstel91/otp-input-directive/README.md

-# otp-input-directive
+# otpInputDirective
-An Input Form Element to enter OTP Number.
+An Input Form Element to enter OTP Number, PIN or split single characters.